leeping-ng/web-references/full-stack/README.md

 The Javascript libraries/frameworks used in this repo are as follows:
 - Presentation tier: React, which is the front end library built by Facebook
 - Business logic / application tier: Express with Node.js.
 Express is a very popular framework/ node module for building HTTP servers that use [REST api](https://en.wikipedia.org/wiki/Representational_state_transfer)
-- Data tier: MongoDB, a NoSQL database that's easier to scale compared to traditional relational SQL databases.
-Data is stored in JSON documents.
+- Data tier: MongoDB, a NoSQL database that's [easier to scale](https://www.mongodb.com/nosql-explained/nosql-vs-sql) compared to traditional relational SQL databases.
+Data is stored in [BSON documents](https://www.mongodb.com/json-and-bson), which is similar to JSON but with improvements.

 ## How to Start